morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 Note: This guide is currently undergoing an upgrade because of the release of Raspberry Pi OS 64 bit 2023-10-10.
 It may take me a while to make the changes and test.
-Until testing is complete, please consider this guide to be non-functiona.
+Until testing is complete, please consider this guide to be non-functional.
 Anyone that wants to help is welcome to help.

 -----